-Dr. Yogesh Singh Provides Arthrocentesis service at Manipal hospital, old airport.
-When a joint causes pain, swells, is red or has a limited range of motion, a doctor may recommend using a needle and syringe to remove fluid from the joint.
+Dr. Yogesh Singh Provides an Arthrocentesis service at Himalayan Institute of Medical Sciences, Dehradun.
+When a joint causes pain, swells, redness, or has a limited range of motion, a doctor may recommend using a needle and syringe to remove fluid from the joint.
 This procedure is called arthrocentesis, or joint aspiration, and it may be done to obtain fluid for diagnostic lab testing, to alleviate pressure and relieve joint pain, or both.

 The most commonly aspirated joint is the knee.
-However, arthrocentesis can be performed on other joints, such as the hip, elbow, wrist, ankle, shoulder and the knuckle of the big toe (the first metatarsophalangeal joint).
+However, arthrocentesis can be performed on other joints, such as the hip, elbow, wrist, ankle, shoulder, and knuckle of the big toe (the first metatarsophalangeal joint).

 Synovial Fluid (Joint Fluid)